 In addition to wearing a mask, what other safety precautions will I be required to follow?

 In addition to wearing a mask, all members of the community will be required to follow additional safety precautions established by the College in accordance with guidance from public health experts.
 These safety precautions will be included in applicable College reopening plans as required by the Commonwealth of Massachusetts.
 These safety precautions may change as information about the coronavirus evolves.
 At a minimum, we expect that the following safety precautions will be applicable until a vaccine has been developed and is widely available: practice physical distancing, participate in the College’s frequent testing program and daily health status check, practice good and regular hygiene, and self-monitor for symptoms.

-All members of the community will also be required to complete an online COVID-19 safety training.
-More information about this will be provided soon.
+All members of the community are also required to complete an online COVID-19 safety training.

 What happens if someone doesn’t follow the College’s safety precautions?

 Community safety during a pandemic is a collective responsibility.
-Therefore, all members of our community will be required to abide by a Statement of Shared Responsibility, and there will be appropriate consequences for any member of the community who fails to adhere to the College’s safety precautions.
+Therefore, all members of our community are required to abide by a Statement of Shared Responsibility, and there are appropriate consequences for any member of the community who fails to adhere to the College’s safety precautions.
 For students, depending on the severity or frequency of the infractions, those consequences could ultimately include dismissal from campus housing, although they would be allowed to continue their studies remotely.

 The College will undertake an educational campaign to promote awareness of the College’s safety precautions among all members of the community.